AdobeDocs/journey-optimizer-b2b.en/help/user/content/template-content-governance.md

 ## Activate content governance for the template

-To use the content locking features, activate goverance features for the email template.
-After you [create an email template](./email-templates.md#create-an-email-template) and use the visual designer to [author the structural and content components](./email-template-authoring.md) for your email template, enable governance and apply specific content locking as needed.
+After you use the visual designer to [author the structural and content components](./email-template-authoring.md) for your email template, enable governance and apply specific content locking as needed.

 1. In the visual designer, access the layers/containers and elements using the _Navigation tree_.